chinapedia/wikipedia.abstract.en/Page/Alkane.md

 Bacteria and archaea

-Rotbuntes_Rind.jpgic archaea in the gut of this cow are responsible for some of the methane in Earth's atmosphere.]]
+ic archaea in the gut of this cow are responsible for some of the methane in Earth's atmosphere.]]
 Certain types of bacteria can metabolize alkanes: they prefer even-numbered carbon chains as they are easier to degrade than odd-numbered chains.[28]

 On the other hand, certain archaea, the methanogens, produce large quantities of methane by the metabolism of carbon dioxide or other oxidized organic compounds.
 The energy is released by the oxidation of hydrogen: